Track MCP LogoTrack MCP

 OPENROUTER_API_KEYOpenRouter LLM API key—

-See CLAUDE.md for the full configuration reference.
+See CLAUDE.md/AGENTS.md for the full configuration reference.

 API overview